- by Daniel

 But believe it or not even as an adult your pillow may be causing you damage and you probably don't even realise it.

 As those aches and pains that you wake up with in your back, neck, and shoulders may in part be down to the type of pillow you are using.

-So to avoid this you need to get the right pillow that supports your neck and keeps your spine in alignment.
+So to avoid this you need to get the best pillow for back pain, which is one that supports your neck and keeps your spine in alignment.

 Now there are many factors at play when it comes to working out why you suffer from back, neck, and shoulder pain during sleep.